lucianjames/Cyber-EPQ-project/log.md

 Considering merging the "attacks" and "defences" section into one, something along the lines of "vulnerabilities and solutions".
 Each vulnerability can then be a subsection with two subsubsections, one describing the attack and the other describing the measures required to protect against the attack.
-Ill decide once i properly start that section of the project
+Ill decide once i properly start that section of the project.

 ## 24/01/22
 Had quick meeting with big eggleman, he clarified a couple things.
-Apparently the final submission date of 25/4/22 also needs all his marking done, so really the project needs to be done maybe a week before the 25th
+Apparently the final submission date of 25/4/22 also needs all his marking done, so really the project needs to be done maybe a week before the 25th.
 Changed intro section finish date.

 The current planned timescales are: